accliu/R_code_demo/README.md

-# The programs in this repo demontrates a few R code files
+# The programs in this repo demontrate a few R code files

 ## Panel_regression_and_cluster_robust.R
 This R script delves into panel regression commonly used in Econometrics, sandwhich estimator robust standard error, and mistakes to avoid.